htoomik/rater/README.md

 - Allows you to list and rate your skills

 # What for?
-- For me to learn VS Code, .NET Core, Angular 4 etc
+- For me to learn .NET Core, Angular 4 etc
 - Demonstrate those skills to others

 # Try it out